Debt Consolidation Loans

 - You must distribute the appropriate payments to clear away each of your other debts

-- If you are approved with direct disbursal, you’ll complete the underwriting process, but the way the money is distributed will change.
+- If they approve you with direct disbursal, complete the underwriting process.
+However, the way they distribute money changes.

 - Once underwriting is complete and all documents are signed, the lender will send payments to each of your creditors to eliminate your outstanding debts

-- Amounts will be paid out to match the amounts listed in your credit report during the underwriting review process
+- They pay amounts to match the amounts listed in your credit report during the underwriting review process

-- If you have any money left over, they will send or transfer that money to you once all of your other debts are paid
+- If you have any money left over, they send the remainder to you once all of your other debts are paid

 - Once the consolidation process is complete, you should only have the loan to pay off, since all of your other debts should be eliminated.

-When you take out a debt consolidation, the amount is fairly easy to determine – you choose an amount that covers however much money you need to eliminate your other debts.
-Still, that doesn’t say anything about the term (how many payments the loan extends for) and interest rate you should aim for.
+When you take opt for debt consolidation, the amount is fairly easy to determine – you choose an amount that covers however much money you need to eliminate your other debts.
+Still, that doesn’t say anything about the term (how many payments the loan extends for) or interest rate you should aim for.

-Most experts agree a debt repayment plan should take five years or less for it to really be effective.
+Most experts agree a debt repayment plan should take five years or less for it to be effective.
 Otherwise, it generally costs too much in interest charges and effort to be worth it.
 In which case, you need to find a different, more efficient way to pay off your debt.
 So aim for a term that’s 60 payments or less that fits your budget.
-Remember, it’s better to pay off debt quickly than to let it linger, so go for the shortest term possible where the payments won’t over-stress your budget.
+Remember, it’s better to pay off debt quickly than to let it linger.
+Go for the shortest term possible where the payments won’t over-stress your budget.

 As for the interest rate, that will largely depend on your credit rating.
 However, you should target an interest rate below 10% APR.
-Any more than that usually means you’re not reducing the rate applied to your debt enough to be truly beneficial.
-So if you qualify at a rate of 12% then you may need to weigh your options to see if you can’t find a better solution.
+Any more than that usually means you’re not reducing the rate enough to be truly beneficial.
+So if you qualify at a rate of 12%, weigh your options to see if you can’t find a better solution.

-Also keep in mind as you weigh the rate you qualify for that the benefit of the low rate will be dependent on what kinds of debts you consolidate.
-If you have half a dozen credit cards to consolidate that all have over 20% APR then that 12% rate mentioned above might actually be good.
-On the other hand, if you’re consolidating medical bills that don’t have any interest applied, then even a low interest rate is going to add to the total cost of what it takes to pay off your debts.
+Also, keep in mind as you weigh the rate you qualify for that the benefit of the low rate will be dependent on what kinds of debts you consolidate.
+If you have half a dozen credit cards to consolidate that all have over 20% APR then that 12% rate might be good.
+On the other hand, if you’re consolidating medical bills that don’t have any interest applied, then even a low-interest rate is going to add to the total cost of what it takes to pay off your debts.

 What types of debt can I consolidate with a loan?

-The nice thing about a taking out a personal debt consolidation loan is that you have greater flexibility in what types of debt you can consolidate.
-Generally, the other do-it-yourself option for consolidation – the balance transfer credit card – is generally only used to consolidate credit card debt.
+A personal debt consolidation loan gives you flexibility in what types of debt you can consolidate.
+People generally use the balance transfer credit card only to consolidate credit card debt.
 Using it to pay off other debts can be tricky.

 With a personal debt consolidation loan, you can ask the lender to disburse the money for any debt you want to pay off, really, but you just have to be careful that you’re not making those debts ineligible for using other relief options later.
 For example, if you use the money from a consolidation loan to pay off a federal student loan debt, then you become ineligible for federal debt consolidation AND (much worse) public service loan forgiveness.

-You also need to consider with each debt that you consolidate if it’s worth it or if there would be a better option.
 Many times people use consolidation to handle medical debts along with their other bills.
-However, medical debt doesn’t have any interest rate, so you have to consider carefully if it’s worth it to consolidate or if you’d be better off using another option for those debts, such as a settlement or payoff plan with each individual debtor.
-Consolidated Credit’s experts recommend that you contact the hospital or doctor’s office where the debt was originally incurred (not the collector) to see if they will accept a repayment plan first before you consider consolidation on these debts.
+However, medical debt doesn’t have any interest rate, so you have to consider carefully if it’s worth it to consolidate or if you’d be better off using another option for those debts, such as a settlement or payoff plan with each debtor.
+Consolidated Credit’s experts recommend that you contact the hospital or doctor’s office (not the collector) to see if they will accept a repayment plan first before you consider consolidation on these debts.